felixfbecker/PowerGit/README.md

 ![Get-GitBranch VeryVerbose demo](./Screenshots/Get-GitBranch-VeryVerbose.svg)

-Delete branches with the `Remove-GitBranch` command (supports pipeline input, `-WhatIf` and `-Confirm`).
+Delete branches with the `Remove-GitBranch` command (supports pipeline input, autocompletion, `-WhatIf` and `-Confirm`).

-The current branch can be retrieved with `Get-GitHead` (which may return a `DetachedHead` object if the HEAD does not point to a named branch).
+The current branch can be retrieved with `Get-GitHead` (which may return a `DetachedHead` branch object if the HEAD does not point to a named branch).

 To checkout a different branch, use `Set-GitHead`.
+The parameter for the revision supports autocompletion of branch names and tags.

 ### Add